wren-lang/wren/doc/site/method-calls.markdown

 It's also faster to execute.
-Since we know how many arguments are passed at compile time, we can compile this to directly call the right method and avoid any "if I got two arguments do this..." logic.
+Since we know how many arguments are passed at compile time, we can compile this to directly call the right method and avoid any "if I got two arguments do this..." runtime work.

 ## Getters